Visiting Waddesdon with your dog

-We know that dogs are a part of your family so in order to accommodate them, we’re allowing dogs into the main grounds for the first time.
+We know that dogs are a part of your family so here's some guidance about bringing your dog to Waddesdon.

 All the family can enjoy a walk and stop for coffee in one of our outdoor coffee bars (maybe not coffee for the pooch!).